 Method of Course Grade Calculations:

 Final grades are calculated by the Semester with successful completion earning .5 unit of credit.
 The six weeks grading period percentage grades are not averaged together, nor are the first semester and second semester grades.
 For each course, grades are calculated based on the percentage of Learning Targets met in the course, with the number of Learning Targets dependent on the specific standards of each course.
 Each six-week grading period is a percentage of the Learning Targets up to that point.
-In courses with an End of Course (EOC) Milestone Assessment (9th Grade Literature, American Literature, Algebra 1, Geometry, United States History, Economics, Biology and Physical Science), the EOC score will count 20% of the final grade in the course.
+In courses with an End of Course (EOC) Milestone Assessment (9th Grade Literature, American Literature, Algebra 1, Geometry, United States History, Economics, Biology and Physical Science), the EOC score will count 20% of the second semester grade in the course.

 Method of Computing GPA: